learn-academy-2020-alpha/week-3-assessment-meo8/interview-questions.md

 3. What is the difference between a class and an object?

   **Your answer:**
+  An object can be created by using the new keyword followed by the class name.
+  Class is used like a template or blueprint.

   **Researched answer:**
+  A class is a blueprint of an object that contains properties and method.
+The constructor method can specify initial values for the instance's properties.
+  An object is an instance of a class.
+It will inherit all properties, values, and methods of the class, but it's also possible to add or remove those properties, values, and methods.

 4. What is the difference between a HTML div and a span?